genepi/umi-pipeline-nf/README.md

 * The raw reads can be optionally **subsampled**.
 * The raw reads can be **filtered by read length and quality**.
 * **GPU acceleration for cluster polishing by Medaka** is available when using the `docker` profile.
 The GPU driver, [nvidia-toolkit](https://developer.nvidia.com/cuda-toolkit), and [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) must be installed.
 Tested with an RTX 4080 SUPER GPU (16 GB).
 Note: GPU acceleration is not compatible with cluster profiles.
+* Allows multi line bed files to run the pipeline for several targets at once.

 > See the [usage documentation](docs/usage.md) for all of the available parameters of the pipeline.